jywang77/my-med-manager/README.md

 This GitHub repository hosts all the source code for the website, as well as previous commits as I worked on the site. myMedManager is currently live at <url>.
 Feel free to make an account and explore the features!

+The initial loading time to access the site may be long (~30 seconds to a minute) because I am currently using a free hosting service that will turn off the server if the site traffic is low.
+The loading time allows the server to reboot.
+Thank you for your patience!

 ## Video

 You are welcome to watch the brief video I filmed that outlines the various features of the site.
 This video can be found here: <url>